Search

 Integration with Plugins such as ReadWise syncing my highlights and notes I read, Obsidian Dataview to use Notes as databases, Admonition (Call-outs) to write lovely in-side comments without distracting the reading flow, Templates, Mobile support, and many more.
 I write more about that in Obsidian in Rich Text vs Markdown.

-# The connection to self-hosting
+# The Connection to self-hosting

 (Neo)vim is to text editors what self-hosting is to blogging platforms.
 Here’s why